What is Vomiting Bile?

 - Bilious vomiting syndrome

-These are not all of the possible causes of bringing up bile, as vomiting is such an often seen symptom and can have an array of reasons for appearing.
+These are not all of the possible causes of bringing up bile, as vomiting is such a frequently seen symptom and can have an array of reasons for appearing.
 Expelling bile is not always dangerous, but in some cases, it can be.
 It is best to not overlook vomiting bile, as it could possibly be caused by something serious.

 Why Vomiting Bile Occurs in Dogs